julienbassin/Projet5/readme.md

-# Projet 5 - OpenfoodFacts
+# Projet 5 - Substitute Factory
+## Get any food's informations from Openfoodfacts